Regional forms of shamanism: North America

 Although many Native American and First Nations cultures have traditional healers, singers, mystics, lore-keepers and medicine people, none of them ever used, or use, the term "shaman" to describe these religious leaders.
-Rather, like other Indigenous, their spiritual functionaries are described by words in their own languages.
+Rather, like other Indigenous peoples, their spiritual functionaries are described by words in their own languages.

-Many of these indigenous religions have been misrepresented by outside observers and anthropologists.
-Often these accounts suffer from "noble savage"-type romanticism and racism, meaning that popular understanding of their practices is often inaccurate.
+Many of these Indigenous religions have been misrepresented by outside observers and anthropologists.
+Often these accounts suffer from "noble savage"–type romanticism and racism, meaning that popular understanding of their practices is often inaccurate.
 Not all Indigenous communities have roles for specific individuals who mediate with the spirit world on behalf of the community.
 Among those that do have this sort of religious structure, spiritual methods and beliefs may have some commonalities, though many of these commonalities are due to some nations being closely related, from the same region, or through post-Colonial governmental policies leading to the combining of formerly independent nations on reservations.
 This can sometimes lead to the impression that there is more unity among belief systems than there was in antiquity.